Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 $$ c \equiv ( (x^r)^\text{2} (\text{mod}\ N) * r^2 (\text{mod}\ N) ) \ (\text{mod}\ N) $$

 This looks awfully similar to a quadratic residue.
-In number theory, an integer q is called a quadratic residue modulo <i>N</i> if it is congruent to a perfect square modulo n; i.e., if there exists an integer x such that :
+In number theory, an integer q is called a quadratic residue modulo <i>N</i> if it is congruent to a perfect square modulo <i>N</i>; i.e., if there exists an integer x such that :

 $$ x^2 \equiv ( q ) \ (\text{mod}\ N) $$